-Do you know what ICBC Part 7 Insurance benefits are?
-They are paid to someone who has been in an accident whether they are at fault or not.
+Do you know what ICBC Part 7 (no fault) benefits are?
+They are benefits paid to someone who has been injured in an accident whether they are at fault or not.

 These benefits include:

 Insurance coverage can be an important financial resource after an accident.
 For people injured in a motor vehicle or pedestrian accident in British Columbia, you should know about ICBC Part 7 Benefits.
 Kristina Shelden, a Resource Coordinator at the Personal Injury Resource Centre sits down with lawyer Scott Stanley of Murphy Battista LLP for some answers about ICBC Part 7 (no fault) benefits.

 For more information on Part 7 Benefits download A Layman’s Guide to ICBC Part 7 Benefits.